Serving Birth Mothers in Tallahassee, Pensacola, Ocala, Crestview, Panama City, Ft.Walton Beach, Milton and surrounding areas for over 20 years.

 In Florida, adoptions may occur as a private placement through an attorney or as an agency placement.
 In private placement adoptions, both prospective adoptive parents and birth parents seek out an adoption attorney in hopes of finding a match.
 Through family profiles and personal biographies presented by the attorney or social worker, birth parents typically select a family.
 While it is not required that birth parents make the selection, in most cases, birth parents have input into this selection either by providing a list of criteria for a possible adoptive family, reviewing profiles and information about families, or in some cases meeting the families on the telephone or in person, if they so desire.

 While some agencies may place a child in foster care, we use direct placement, without need for foster care.
 Your child can be placed directly from the hospital with the adoptive family.
 Our attorney and social work staff are experienced and have worked in adoption for many years.
 We are happy to speak with you regarding adoption as an option for you and your child and answer your questions.
 There is no fee for birth parents to make a plan or ask questions, and your call is confidential.
-Please feel free to call and speak with Marilu or Madonna.
+Please call or text us any time (850)308-1836.

 What is open adoption?